zocodo/Battman/README.md

 ### License

-MIT for now, may become non-free later.
+MIT for now, may become non-free later, you won't blame me if I want to make living with this right?

 ## Disclaimer